 - Listing the network area that is most likely to be targeted in a cyberattack

 - Evaluate the dangers, specifically, to these areas

 - Prioritize the importance of addressing each vulnerability

-Doing this will allow a group to see how the MSP must be sure that cybersecurity is enhanced as much as possible to prevent a cybersecurity incident taking place.
+Doing this will allow a group to see how the MSP must be sure that cybersecurity is enhanced as much as possible to prevent a cybersecurity incident from taking place.
 SMEs need to find the right happy medium between how much they can reasonably invest in cybersecurity and the minimum level of safety that they need to keep their customers safe.

 An audit should be completed at least once annually by an MSP in order to see to it that a secure cybersecurity system is in place for its customers.
 After identifying potential vulnerabilities, these should be mitigated to prevent hackers from taking advantage of them.
 Doing so will provide MSP personnel valuable experience that they can then use to assess their clients.